 In my case, there is also a button that gives me an option to Disable Meltdown Protection.
 If I wanted to do that, I could turn it off IF I’m an administrator on this PC.
 Obviously, this isn’t a decision I or the software can make for you. it’s a personal decision based on risk.
 Personally, I’m happy giving up the performance to be a bit safer.

 The reason speed has become an issue is some of the fixes are relying on 2 PCID instructions that the processor uses.
 The problem is only newer processors have the 2nd one of these instructions.
 Since my processor is old enough to have grandchildren, it’s missing the second instruction.
 So, even if I could get build 1703 to successfully install on this PC, I still have issues.

 These two bugs are likely to be with us for a while, possibly years.
 More vendors and solutions are coming out.
 I will most likely need a newer computer.
 Presently, the design flaw fixes aren’t in production chips.
 AMD is exempt from Meltdown, but still susceptible to Spectre.
 Who knows when we’ll get bug-free processors for both.
 But, if you’re buying a used computer, you may want to dig in and see if it’s vulnerable and can be fixed without too much of a performance hit.

-If you’re a Windows user and curious about your computer, I did an article on how to check your computer specs.
+If you’re a Microsoft Windows user and curious about your computer, I did an article on how to check your computer specs.